 Yes, there are some who aren’t really ready then, and others who are ready sooner.
 In general, we can’t assess this on an individual basis, so we use age as a proxy.
 It’s a bit rough, but it’s the best we’ve got at the moment.

-Roughly, 16-year-olds are still figuring out who they are, how the world works and how they fit into it, and, while intelligent and capable, their cognitive development is still a work in progress.
+Roughly, 16-year-olds are still figuring out who they are, how the world works and how they fit into it, and, while intelligent and capable, they’re still a work in progress.
 Lacking experience in the basics of earning a living, paying the rent, taking on a mortgage, or figuring out how to feed a family — my own feeling is that, broad brush strokes again, they don’t yet have enough context.

 We need to look at low voter turnout as an indication of an underlying problem, not the problem itself.
 Artificially inflating the numbers won’t address this, just mask it.
 We need to ask why, when around the world so many risk death, torture, or prison for a chance to vote, why do so few “bother” here?
 If it matters to them, at great personal, even mortal, risk, they’ll vote; no bother.
 How do we make it matter to them?